RelativeForce/MyMoney/README.md

 Follow these steps to install and start a local instance of MyMoney.

 1. Download and install SQL Server Express [here](https://www.microsoft.com/en-gb/sql-server/sql-server-downloads)
-2. Download the latest release of the app [here](https://github.com/RelativeForce/MyMoney/releases)
+2. Go to the latest release of the app [here](https://github.com/RelativeForce/MyMoney/releases/latest)
-3. Unzip it in some folder called `MyMoney`
+3. Download `MyMoney.exe`
+4. Move `MyMoney.exe` to the folder you would like app to run from
-4. Set up environment variables
+5. Set up environment variables

    Email
    - `MyMoney_Email_Smtp_Server_URL`: The url of the SMTP email server